hperrin/svelte-material-ui/packages/ripple/README.md

 ## Unbounded ripple

-You can set a ripple to be _unbounded_, such as those used for MDC Checkboxes and MDC Radio Buttons, either imperatively in JS _or_ declaratively using the DOM.
+You can set a ripple to be _unbounded_, such as those used for SMUI Checkboxes and SMUI Radio Buttons, either imperatively in JS _or_ declaratively using the DOM.

 ### Using JS